 Healthy snacks: a cup of beans a day keeps the doctor away

 Canadian nutritionist Dr David Jenkins confirmed in a study conducted in 2012 that “a cup of beans a day” can significantly lower the risk of cardiovascular disease in patients with Type 2 diabetes.
 In addition to their positive effect on blood sugar levels, legumes also provide numerous vital nutrients such as protein, minerals, fibre, vitamins and carbohydrates.
+This is another reason why pulses are being used more frequently for food production.
+Between 2013 and 2017, the number of foods containing legumes rose by 39 percent worldwide.
+Above all for pasta (plus 295 percent), but also for snacks (plus 128 percent), significant increases were observed.
 It is no wonder then that more and more people today prefer tasty legume-based snacks to unhealthy crisps and crackers for their evening nibbles in front of the television.

 Kündig is also part of the snack revolution